Update July 2023: Despite the media hype, a recession has failed to materialize, and many…

 People have gotten rude.

 Busy-ness is the way of the world.
-But it’s not an excuse for bad business practices.
+But it’s not an excuse for bad business behavior.

 Successful executives and entrepreneurs devise systems for keeping track of what’s important.
 They’re considerate of others.
 They follow up.